Nike, New Strategy And Competition: A Contrarian View

 NKE's key wholesale partners in North America, Foot Locker (NYSE:FL) and Dicks Sporting Goods (NYSE:DKS), both saw a sequential slowdown in comparable store sales as compared with the prior quarter.
 More generally, there has been a deceleration in sales of athletic footwear in the last months.
 Those are two negative news for Nike's business.

-In the recent past, I have already discussed Nike’s performance compared with that of its main

-competitors adidas, so I won’t spend many words on it.
+In the recent past, I have already discussed Nike’s performance compared with that of its main competitor adidas, so I won’t spend many words on it.
 What I think investors should consider is the recent re-acceleration in sales that Nike has experienced, a positive sign that has been ignored by analysts.
 According to data from SSIData, which tracks athletic footwear sales for a large number of retailers in the United States, Nike has continued its recent acceleration, gaining +7.0% last week compared with +1.0% in the prior week.
 It’s important to highlight that this is the best weekly performance for Nike in two months, and both the Nike brand (+4.6%) and the Jordan brand (+18.4%) have contributed to the strong growth.

 At the same time, Nike’s main competitor adidas saw sales declining 0.7% last week, making for the company's second negative performance in the last six weeks.
 This confirms the company’s almost exclusive reliance on its website to drive growth and provides another sign that it is becoming increasingly difficult for the German company to gain market share at the expense of Nike.

-Nonetheless, in a note a few days ago, Cowen confirmed a negative outlook on Nike, citing increasing competition from Adidas and Under Armour:
+Nonetheless, in a note a few days ago, Cowen confirmed a negative outlook on Nike, citing increasing competition from adidas and Under Armour:

 Consensus Is Too High As "Adi-Armour" Competition Accelerates. (…) We see a N. American market with a supply problem across multiple brands and categories within the athletic category with product from NKE and competitors showing accelerating promotional cadence.
-Our detailed breakdown of geographical and category exposure shows the competitive environment with Adidas is unlikely to ease.
+Our detailed breakdown of geographical and category exposure shows the competitive environment with adidas is unlikely to ease.

 I don’t agree at all.
 It seems to me that analysts are correctly assessing the environment as an increasingly competitive one in which competitors are losing momentum and Nike is re-accelerating.
 Data from SSIData already confirmed this.
-For the sake of completeness, investors should know that Under Armour (NYSE:UAA) (NYSE:UA), cited by Cowen as the main competitive threat together with Adidas, is also continuing to experience weakness.
+For the sake of completeness, investors should know that Under Armour (NYSE:UAA) (NYSE:UA), cited by Cowen as the main competitive threat together with adidas, is also continuing to experience weakness.
 It has been in a negative trend for several quarters that has not improved recently.
 Last week, Under Armour’s sales further decelerated to -21.5% vs. -15.7% in the prior week.
 The evidence is that Nike is regaining momentum and its competitors are losing it, at least according to the evidence that comes from brick and mortar retail.

 The digital channel is a different question.
 I think adidas continues to perform better than Nike in the e-commerce channel, thanks to the flagship platforms.
 In their earnings preview, sell-side analysts continue to share relatively pessimistic views on Nike due to the concerns about competition.
 We have read Cowen’s opinion, and other investment banks shared similar thoughts.
 Piper Jaffray mentioned adidas’ advantage in the e-commerce channel as an important reason to believe that Nike’s market share will continue to fall.The chart below shows the YoY growth of the 30-day moving average of Alexa pageviews for adidas.com (blue line) and nike.com (black line).
 Adidas.com continues to perform much better than nike.com, in terms of growth.